suloku/gcmm/trunk/readme.txt

     Wii
 ----------
-On the Wii, the savegames will be read from and written to the front SD slot.
+On the Wii, the savegames will be read from and written to the front SD slot or FAT32 USB device.
+The user will be prompted at startup for which device to use.
+If the selected device isn't available, GCMM will try to use the other device (i.e: user selects usb device but there's none connected, so GCMM will try to use the internal SD).
-Memory card should be in slot B.
+Memory card can be in either slot.

   Gamecube